Mediation Services

 All parties are available via phone at the same time and the mediator talks to each party individually.

-Helps each of you understand the other person’s point-of-view.
+Helps everyone understand the other person’s point-of-view.

 Helps you focus on the problem.